Original Publication Date: 06/12/2012

 The noise amplitude defines the level of TMM details included in the packet capture.
 The following noise levels may be captured:

-F5 recommends always capturing the maximum noise level with the nnn option.
+F5 recommends that you always capture the maximum noise level with the nnn option.

 The noise levels include the following details: